MaximeCordeil/ImAxes/README.md

 ## Hardware and compatibility
 ImAxes works on Windows PCs.
 You will need a solid *gaming* confirmation, i.e. an Intel i7 processor and an Nvidia 10xx VR-ready graphics card.

-The HTC Vive and the Oculus Rift CV1 with Oculus touch controllers are currently supported.
+The HTC Vive and Micrsofot-compatible MR devices, and the Oculus Rift CV1 with Oculus touch controllers are currently supported.

 ## Launching Imaxes
 ImAxes allows you to load data with a CSV or a TSV file format.
 The CSV/TSV dataset file: